Country 20: Colombia | This post is part of my 30×30 series. Read more here!

 While Cartagena is starting to boom as a hotspot Colombian destination (if the plethora of swanky bars and burgeoning boutique hotels in the Walled City are any indication), it’s still quite possible to tour the city as a budget traveler.
-Here’s a few recommendations for fun and cheap ways to enjoy this beautiful port city.
+Here are a few recommendations for budget-friendly ways to enjoy this beautiful port city.

 Brush up on your history

 Most of Cartagena’s historical attractions are either free or really cheap.
-We loved the Museo del Oro, which provided a fascinating glimpse into the history of Colombian gold and the Zenu culture.
+I loved the Museo del Oro, which, in addition to being free, provided a fascinating glimpse into the history of Colombian gold and the Zenu culture.
 The exhibits were both in English and Spanish, the gold metalwork was absolutely breathtaking, and best of all, it was heavily air-conditioned.
-(And also FREE)

 Explore the Old City